martincostello/update-dotnet-sdk/README.md

 ### Advanced Workflow

-Below is an example of an advanced GitHub Actions workflow to automate .NET SDK updates that will also use the [dotnet-outdated][dotnet-outdated] .NET Global Tool to update any NuGet packages for the current .NET SDK release channel that are available from NuGet.org if the .NET SDK is updated.
+Below are examples of an advanced GitHub Actions workflow to automate .NET SDK updates that will also use the [dotnet-outdated][dotnet-outdated] .NET Global Tool to update any NuGet packages for the current .NET SDK release channel that are available from NuGet.org if the .NET SDK is updated.